 “There’s a pretty good opportunity in short-term bonds, which are severely dislocated,” Flynn said.

 Ma added that 2-year Treasuries, which are yielding nearly 4%, “are appealing here as we don’t expect the Fed to go much beyond that level with short term interest rates.”

 Muni prices have dropped significantly, yields have risen, and many states are in better financial shape than they were pre-pandemic, he noted.

 Other assets that may do well are so-called floating rate instruments from companies that need to raise cash, Flynn said.
-The floating rate is often benchmarked against the fed funds rate, so it will go up whenever the Fed hikes rates.
+The floating rate is tied to a short-term benchmark rate, such as the fed funds rate, so it will go up whenever the Fed hikes rates.

 But if you’re not a bond expert, you’d be better off investing in a fund that specializes in making the most of a rising rate environment through floating rate instruments and other bond income strategies.
-Flynn recommends looking for a strategic income or flexible income mutual fund, which will hold an array of different types of bonds.
+Flynn recommends looking for a strategic income or flexible income mutual fund or ETF, which will hold an array of different types of bonds.

 “I don’t see a lot of these choices in 401(k)s,” he said.
 But you can always ask your 401(k) provider to include the option in your employer’s plan.